 In March, ECM awarded more than $70,000 in grants to congregations across the Diocese of Southern Ohio.
 Read more.

-ECM News & Updates
+ECM News & Stories of Hope

 Can one person make a difference when issues are so challenging, and the need is so great?
 Every single person can have a significant impact on many lives by having…read more